Matching Gift Metrics: 7 Things Your Nonprofit Should Track

 All nonprofits get excited about matching gifts, and they should!
 Putting effort into marketing them and incorporating them into your donation process brings in extra funds without your supporters having to donate any more out of their own pockets.

-But matching gift marketing and development are also hard work.
+But matching gift marketing and development is also hard work.
 So how do you know if your efforts are paying off?

 You have to develop some way to measure the effect matching gifts are having on your fundraising.
 If you’re marketing them well and integrating them seamlessly into your donation process, you need to know — and you need to know even more urgently if your current process isn’t working.